Our Board

 Brandon Bernstein

-In addition, Brandon is also Chairman of the Board for The Beacon House Association of San Pedro, a residential drug and alcohol program for adult men.
-He also enjoys surfing, skiing, and spending time with his family.
+Outside of his work as a Financial Advisor, Brandon is deeply committed to giving back to his community.
+He currently serves as Chairman of the Board for The Beacon House Association of San Pedro, a residential drug and alcohol program for adult men.
+In his free time, Brandon enjoys surfing, skiing, and spending quality time with his family.

-Michael "Prince" Jackson Jr.
+"Prince" Michael Jackson Jr.

-Michael "Prince" Jackson Jr. imparts inspiring levels of passion and diligence on everything from philanthropy to independent film and media production.
+"Prince" Michael Jackson Jr. imparts inspiring levels of passion and diligence on everything from philanthropy to independent film and media production.
 As founder of King’s Son Productions, Prince catalyzes the creation of music videos, shorts, features, and so much more.
 At the center of operations, he attracts a community of artists around him to bring unforgettable content to life together.

 As co-founder of the charity Heal LA, he aids and abets victims of homelessness, hunger, poverty, and child abuse through boots-on-the-ground activism, food drives, toy drives, and other events in major cities across North America.
 Prince's community work has been lauded by, Good Morning America, The Today Show, The Los Angeles Times, and many more.
 Prince was also awarded the 2018 “Youth Advocacy Award” from Motif Awards International Selection Committee & Board of Governors.
 Prince proudly carries on a legacy of creativity and philanthropy as the eldest son of Michael Jackson.